Library Resources for A&HB 4024, Linguistic Foundations of Bilingual/Bicultural Education

 Sociological Abstracts – Abstracts and indexes the international literature in sociology and related disciplines in the social and behavioral sciences, covering such major areas as culture and social structure, family and social welfare, history and theory of sociology, radical sociology, rural and urban sociology, and the sociology of the arts, business, and education.

-Super Search (via Gottesman Libraries) – To search some or all of our periodical indexes, plus EDUCAT and CLIO, simultaneously for books, journal articles, reports, dissertations, etc.
+Super Search (via Gottesman Libraries) – To search simultaneously the Teachers College online catalog EDUCAT and multiple periodical indexes to which we subscribe for books, journal articles, reports, dissertations, etc.

 Google Scholar – Provides the means to search for scholarly research across many disciplines and sources: articles, theses, books, abstracts and court opinions, from academic publishers, professional societies, online repositories, universities, and other web sites.

 - See our library’s Google Scholar video tutorial.

 Concise Encyclopedia of Sociolinguistics (2001) – Includes numerous rather extensive entries on topics within ten sections, dealing with (1) foundations of society and language; (2) language and interaction; (3) language variation: style, situation, function; (4) language variation and change: dialects and social groups; (5) language contact; (6) language, power, and inequality; (7) language planning, policy, practice; (8) language and education; (9) methods in sociolinguistics; and (10) the profession.
 Also includes profiles of major sociolinguists.

 Concise Oxford Dictionary of Linguistics (2nd Edition) – The revised and updated 2007 edition overs multiple aspects of the field, including sociolinguistics, language theory and history, language families, and major languages from all over the world (including major national/regional dialects), phonetics, formal semantics, and key figures and ideas in linguistics.